WeblateOrg/weblate/docs/admin.rst

 ++++++++

 You can run your own translation memory server which is bundled with Translate-toolkit and let Weblate talk to it.
+You can also use it with amaGama server, which is enhanced version of tmserver.

 First you will want to import some data to the translation memory: